Sergios9494/reverse-shell-client/README.md

 - `upload /path/to/file` - Upload file (followed by file data)
 - Any other command - Execute as shell command

+## Firewall Bypass Techniques

+### HTTP Tunneling
+Tunnels traffic through HTTP/HTTPS requests, making it appear as normal web traffic.
+Effective against firewalls that allow web browsing.

+**How it works:**
+- Wraps shell data in HTTP POST requests
+- Server responds with commands in HTTP responses
+- Looks like normal web API traffic

+### DNS Tunneling
+Tunnels data through DNS queries.
+Useful when only DNS (port 53) is allowed.

+**How it works:**
+- Encodes data in DNS query subdomains
+- Server responds with commands in DNS responses
+- Requires DNS domain control

+### ICMP Tunneling
+Tunnels data through ICMP ping packets.
+Useful when ping is allowed but other ports are blocked.

+**How it works:**
+- Encodes data in ICMP packet payloads
+- Server extracts commands from ICMP packets
+- Requires root/admin privileges

+### Port 80/443 Fallback
+Automatically tries common web ports (80/443) if the primary port is blocked.

 ## Examples

 ### Example 1: Basic Connection